benchmark-urbanism/cityseer-api/docs/util/graphs.md

 Transposes a `networkX` graph into `numpy` arrays for use by `Network_Layer` classes.

 ::: warning Note
-It is generally not necessary to use this method directly.
-This method will be called internally when invoking [Network_Layer_From_nX](/metrics/networks.html#network-layer-from-nx)
+It is generally not necessary to use this function directly.
+This function will be called internally when invoking [Network_Layer_From_nX](/metrics/networks.html#network-layer-from-nx)
 :::

 <FuncHeading>Parameters</FuncHeading>